Banks' shrinking trade desks hit emerging debt volatility, fund says

 "Now the buy-side is much bigger.
 Then you have to add to that all the regulations on the banks which means that even if they want to (take on these bonds) they can't," Morton said.

-That has especially been the case in the emerging corporate bond market, which is valued at over $1 trillion and now surpasses the U.S. junk bond market in size.
+That has especially been the case in the emerging corporate bond market, which is valued at over $1 trillion (£651.6 billion) and now surpasses the U.S. junk bond market in size.

 "For a while the (sell-side) just didn't want (emerging dollar) corporate bonds," Morton said, speaking of the bond sell-off triggered in early May by the suggestion that U.S. money printing could soon be reduced.